HL7/smart-app-launch/input/pages/index.md

 for example:

-- App is an HTML5 or JS in-browser app that would expose the secret in user space
+- App is an HTML5 or JS in-browser app (including single-page applications) that would expose the secret in user space
 - App is a native app that can only distribute a secret statically

 #### Considerations for PKCE Support